How to Assign a Trademark to Your Company: A Complete Guide

 Conclusion

 Assigning a trademark to your business is a critical step in establishing your company's brand identity and ensuring legal protection for your intellectual property.
-By following the steps outlined above, you can seamlessly transfer your trademark and position the company for future growth.
+By following the steps outlined above, founders like R and A can seamlessly transfer their trademark to their company I, positioning the business for future growth and protecting its most valuable brand assets.